 One of the things almost everybody uses in Windows is the Recycle Bin.
 And with good reason.
 It is very easy to throw something away and then find out you did need it after all.
 So here is a tutorial on how the Recycle Bin works.
 First, I will share what the Recycle Bin is and where you can find it.
-Then, I will show how to delete files, how to restore them and, at the end, I’ll explain how to configure the Recycle Bin so that it works as you want to.
+Then, I will show how to delete files, how to restore them and, at the end, I'll explain how to configure the Recycle Bin so that it works as you want it to, no matter if you use Windows 7, 8 or 8.1.

 What is the Recycle Bin?

-You can find it also on the left-side panel in Windows Explorer.
+You can also find it on the left-side panel in File Explorer (if you use Windows 8 or Windows 8.1) or Windows Explorer (if you use Windows 7).

 How to Delete Files and Folders

 To delete a file or folder, select it and hit Delete on your keyboard.
-Alternatively, right click on it and select Delete in the right click menu.
+Alternatively, right click or tap and hold it and select Delete from the right click menu.

-A pop-up will appear asking you if you really want to delete the file.
-When you click Yes, it will go to the Recycle Bin or you can cancel the action by clicking No.
+In Windows 7 however, a pop-up will appear asking you if you really want to delete the file.
+When you click Yes, it will go to the Recycle Bin.
+You can choose to cancel the action by clicking No.

 You can also select multiple items and delete them.
-The pop-up will be something like the screenshot below.
+The pop-up will be something like the one in the screenshot below.

 Bypassing the Recycle Bin